Selling your products or services online is your first step in going digital.

-With Pomelo Shop, we’ve made it as easy as possible to set up your online shop and list your items for free.
-It’s an incredibly intuitive process and your shop is set-up in minutes.
+With the Pomelo shop website builder, we’ve made it as easy as possible to set up your storefront and list your items for free.
+It’s an incredibly intuitive process and your shop is set up in minutes.

 You’ll be able to integrate the online shop with your business bank account and promote it as a separate menu link.
-Once you’ve decided how to manage your shipping, your shop is ready to begin trading.
+Once you’ve decided on your shipping, product categories, accepted payments and credit cards, your shop is ready to begin trading.

-An online shop won’t create sales automatically - you first need to let customers know that they have the option to buy online.
+An online shop won’t create sales automatically - you first need to let your customer base know that they have the option to buy online.
 Promote it inside your shop, let your newsletter subscribers know and publish some blog articles on your website.

 Make it very clear on your website that you are now taking online orders.
-Add a clearly displayed email address so people have someone to email if they have questions to ask, and make sure you have set-up customer service function.
+Add an easily discoverable email address so people have someone to contact if they have questions to ask, and make sure you have set up a customer service function.

 Now, you want to encourage more customers to order online.
-This is where it can get fun to experiment and see what works.
-Start marketing on social media, on your newsletter, set-up Google ads and publish articles.
+This is where you can experiment with all your marketing tools.
+Start posting on social media, set up search engine ads, work on your SEO and publish articles.

-You can also join local Facebook groups and shop communities so people know they can order online.
-Many customers want to support local businesses but won’t know if the business takes online orders - so make sure to promote it.
+You can also join local Facebook groups and shop communities so people know they can order online or pick up products.
+Many customers want to support local e-commerce businesses but don’t know if the business takes online orders - so make sure to promote your e-commerce store.

-You can also incentive people to shop online by offering discount codes, or making items cheaper online than they are in store.
+You can also incentivise people to shop online by offering discount codes at checkout or by making items cheaper online than they are in store.

 Setting up an online store may seem like a daunting task, but in the age of pandemics and lockdown, it may be the only way to keep a business afloat.